 - Constructive: existence of basement, presence of barriers against radon;

 - Atmospheric: differences in pressure between the gas retained on the ground and outside.

 Many countries are establishing maximum concentrations of radon for the

 interior of buildings and developing guidelines on problem-solutions,

 Protection against radon gas in new buildings

-There are two ways of approaching the problem of radon gas for newly built constructions: to remove the gas that exists in the surroundings or to prevent it from passing through the enclosure of the building.
+There are two ways of approaching the problem of radon gas for newly built constructions, which are, to remove the gas that exists in the surroundings or to prevent it from passing through the enclosure of the building.

 That is to say:

 - Remove the gases coming from the ground.